thoughtworks-jumpstart/jumpstart/faq.md

 ## What is the course outline?

 You can view the course outline [here](outline.md).

+## How many hours per week should I expect to put in after class?

+While this depends on each individual, it is not uncommon for trainees to put in an additional 5 to 10 hours per week outside of class.
+This might be to complete assignments or revise on what was covered in the class.

 ## Where will the JumpStart program be taught?